mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 ### Summary

-The above mentioned solution for the entity dependency problem  a very good reminder that there are no easy choices when it comes to architecture decisions.
+The above mentioned solution for the entity dependency problem is a very good reminder that there are no easy choices when it comes to architecture decisions.
 Architecture is a set of trade-offs that need to be taken into consideration.

-Generally, actively thinking about architecture, dependencies between classes, modules and so on is the real value here.
+Generally, actively thinking about architecture, dependencies between classes, modules and so on is the real value of this blog post.
 Only because with CUBA you are in a full stack framework that offers a lot out of the box does not mean that we cannot emancipate from the framework.
-Applying proper software architecture gives us a way out of a way to _the framework eats my application_ and protects our most important business logic and treats is like a real asset that is worth carving out properly.
+Applying proper software architecture gives us a way out of _the framework eats my application_ and protects our most important business logic.
+With that we treat the real business logic like a real asset that is worth carving out properly.

+I hope I could give you an idea on how software architecture in general and protecting business logic in particular can be modelled in a CUBA application.
+There are several other techniques that go much beyond this initial ideas of dependency inversion.